Traveling by Transilien with your bike

 What are the conditions for traveling by train with your bike?

-If you want to park your bike at the station without getting white hair, leave it parked in a Véligo shelter.
-Regarding the trip itself, find below the rules of use and some practical information to facilitate your trip.
+If you want to park your bike at the station, park it in a suitable parking lot.
+If you need to take it on board, whether it is a bicycle or another mobility device*, find below the rules of use and some practical information to make your journey easier.

-You can travel by train for free with your bike:
+You can travel by train with your bicycle only in off-peak periods:

-- Saturdays, Sundays and public holidays without time restrictions
+- Saturdays, Sundays and public holidays, with no time restrictions

-You cannot use escalators with your bicycle for safety reasons.
+You cannot use the escalators with your bike for safety reasons.